★ Ultimate guide to sms marketing ★

 It’s safe to assume your followers on social media will be active texters and will be interested in your text communications.
 As with email, you should periodically post reminders on your most active social media platforms.
 Engagement rates vary by account, but usually less than 10% of your followers will see any given message.
 This means it’s okay to post requests to join your text marketing campaign up to twice a month on Facebook or twice a week on Twitter.

 If you’re already spending money on paid advertising, why not try to increase its effectiveness as much as you can?
 Even though the audience for most advertisements isn’t concentrated toward your most loyal customers, the number of people reached is much greater.
 No doubt some of them prefer to engage through texting.
 A simple on-screen notice or brief mention of your keyword and short code should be sufficient to drive sign-ups.

 For most businesses with physical locations, point of sale signage is among the most effective ways to prompt people to sign up to your text marketing campaigns.
 Text message updates and coupons will be most relevant for those who enter your store because they will be likely to return.
 Your keyword and short code are brief enough to fit on menus, flyers, placards, and any other form of in-store or event signage.
 Ultimately, you know your business best, so you can gauge which locations would be most appropriate for your establishment, but it’s hard to go overboard.

-Also keep in mind that your employees should understand your text marketing campaign.
+Also, keep in mind that your employees should understand your text marketing campaign.
 If your customers have questions about the text subscriptions, your employees should be able to answer them.
-Ideally, they should be also subscribed, so they can better answer those questions.
+Ideally, they should also be subscribed so they can better answer those questions.